githubnext/blocks/README.md

 > 💡 If you're reading this on the app, you're looking at a Block right now!
 This is a Markdown Block that is rendering the content of the `README.md` file.

-> 👀 You can also take a look at all of our example blocks by going to the [Blocks Marketplace](https://blocks-marketplace.githubnext.com/)!

 ### Viewing file Blocks

 You can switch which Block you're using in the dropdown menu in the top left of this window.